saiudayagiri/GSoC/README.md

   **Future Scope**: Incorporate test cases with loads applied at various global angles to demonstrate the module's full load-handling capacity.
 This would provide practical examples for angled load scenarios, enhancing the module's utility for real-world 2D structural analysis.

 - **Limitation: Reliance on Float Conversions**
-  The module frequently uses float conversions in its calculations and plotting methods, raising uncertainty about its ability to perform symbolic solving, which is essential for precise 2D structural analysis.
+  The module frequently uses float conversions in its calculations , raising uncertainty about its ability to perform symbolic solving, which is essential for precise 2D structural analysis.
   **Future Scope**: Improve the module to maintain symbolic expressions where possible, leveraging advanced computational tools to avoid premature float conversions.
 This would enhance precision and enable symbolic solutions for complex 2D structures.

 - **Limitation: Limited Load Types Supported**
   The module currently only supports moment loads, point loads, and uniform distributed loads, lacking support for other load types such as ramp loads or varying distributed loads.
   **Future Scope**: Extend the load application methods to include additional load types like ramp, triangular, or arbitrary distributed loads.
-This would involve updating the singularity function handling in qz(x) and qx(x) equations to accommodate more complex load profiles, making the module more versatile for diverse loading conditions in 2D structures.
+This would involve updating the singularity function handling in qz(x) and qx(x) equations either in structure2d module or respective beam and column modules to accommodate more complex load profiles, making the module more versatile for diverse loading conditions in 2D structures.

 - **Limitation: Missing Maximum Value Computation Methods**
   The module lacks methods to compute maximum values such as max_axial_force, max_shear_force, max_deflection, max_bending_moment, and max_extension, which are available in the Beam module for 1D analysis.